Liferay migration. Real examples. Step-by-step instructions. Screens.

 Create file ‘portal-setup-wizard.properties’ with the DB connection properties inside:

-Note: DO NOT START Liferay instance right now.
+Note: DO NOT START the Liferay instance right now.
 Otherwise, you’ll get an error like this:

 2018-09-26 13:44:57.402 ERROR [main][MainServlet:273] java.lang.RuntimeException: